According to Eker's book: Rich people "play the money game to win."

 Your habits determine how you play this game.

 Even with a little bit of money, you can play and win the money game, especially when you understand that you have to be financially free before you can be financially rich.

 How you earn, manage, plan, save, invest and spend your income and whether you make your money work for you is what sets your relationship with money apart from others, and predicts whether or not you play the money game to win, or play the money game not to lose.

-By managing your money with excellence, which you would if you have a millionaire mindset (and if you don’t yet, learn how to develop one here) and sticking to your budget or money management system (the sooner you start, the better), making sure to keep feeding planned funds into your passive income streams, you’re not only playing, but winning the money game.
+By managing your money with excellence, which you would if you have a millionaire mindset (and if you don’t yet, get in touch if you'd like to learn how to develop a millionaire mindset) and sticking to your budget or an effective money management system (the sooner you start, the better), making sure to keep feeding planned funds into your passive income streams, you’re not only playing, but winning the money game.